Page 2

 New location on Georgia (1963) ![]()

+There were fewer banks in the '60s.
 From this list only AMARILLO NATIONAL still exists.
-CLICK to hear their 60s
+CLICK to hear the ANB 60s Commercial Medley

 The Georgia Street K-Mart opened November 23, 1962

 Many people thought T.G.&Y. stood for Toys, Games, & Yo-Yos but the company was actually named for its founders, Tomlinson, Gosselin, and Young.
-Many of the new shopping centers built in Amarillo during the '60s started with a Furr's Supermarket and a T.G.&Y. store.
+Many of the new shopping centers built in Amarillo during the '60s started with a Furr's or McCart's Supermarket and a T.G.&Y. store.
 (1936 - 2002)

 Mead's Fine Bread (1919 - 1987)